Junie Joseph

 Junie Joseph is an American attorney and politician serving as a member of the Colorado House of Representatives for the 10th district.
 Elected in November 2022, she assumed office on January 9, 2023.

 Early life and education

 Joseph was born in Port-au-Prince, Haiti in 1985 or 1986, and moved with to her family to Florida at the age of 14.
 She earned a Bachelor of Arts degree in political science from the University of Florida and a Master of Arts in applied human rights from the University of York.
 She earned a Juris Doctor from the University of Colorado Law School.

 Career

 Joseph worked in the Office of the United Nations High Commissioner for Human Rights as an intern and was a fellow on a United States Agency for International Development program.
 Joseph was elected to the Boulder City Council in 2019 and the Colorado House of Representatives in November 2022.
 Joseph was a 2024 presidential elector, pledged to vote for Kamala Harris.

-In 2024, Joseph was selected for the Energy & Environment Innovation Fellowship hosted by Future Caucus, a bipartisan group of legislators concerned with climate change, energy policy, and environmental justice.